luka-kovacevic/luka-kovacevic.github.io/content/_index.md

 ---

-This space is where I write about statistics, travels, and books.
-I also sometimes write [code](https://github.com/luka-kovacevic) and [papers](https://scholar.google.com/citations?user=JrrCIW4AAAAJ&hl=en&oi=ao).
+This space is where I put things I'm writing and thinking about.
+I also enjoy writing [code](https://github.com/luka-kovacevic) and [papers](https://scholar.google.com/citations?user=JrrCIW4AAAAJ&hl=en&oi=ao).